datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

    2023/06/14 14:55:13 [DEBUG] Rule matched tx_id="816309a5-71d7-46e6-92df-96274a363a42" rule_id=913100
    ```

-   Rules in the range 900000 to 901999 configure some Coraza behaviours and can be ignored.
+   Rules in the range 900000 to 901999 configure some Coraza behaviors and can be ignored.

-   Some rules like the one below, are used to skip other blocks of rules, and can be ignored as well.
+   Some rules like the one below, are used to skip other blocks of rules and can be ignored as well.

    ```text
    SecRule TX:DETECTION_PARANOIA_LEVEL "@lt 1" "id:911012,phase:2,pass,nolog,skipAfter:END-REQUEST-911-METHOD-ENFORCEMENT"
    ```

-   For other rules, go over the logs and check why did the rule match.
+   For other rules, go over the logs and check why the rule matched.
 Once you identify a rule that is causing false positives,
    updated it as explained in the next section.

    ```